BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Former tends to decrease the runtime load by increasing the purity while later optimizes the memory allocations and data access patterns.
 At the end of the day, both rely on the same argument: **use almost always vector**.
 FP searches for better vector designs (e.g. vector trie, vector tree, etc.) which covers the persistency as well.
-DOD tries to maximize the benefit of the contiguous memory allocation of the vector (e.g. struct of arrays instead of arrays of structs).
+DOD tries to maximize the benefit of the contiguous memory allocation of the vector (e.g. indices instead of pointers and struct of arrays instead of arrays of structs).

 Another issue under this topic is of course the concurrency.
 Current tendency in the industry is to achieve asynchronous tasking by replacing the lock-based systems with lock-free equivalents.
 A further step is being achieved by the wait-free access which currently I have very little experience.
-Although the researches for the wait-free access date back to 1980s, practical and efficient implementations in the industry have arisen quite recently especially in low-latency applications like finance.

 Below are the key points when data structures are considered:
 - **Allocation:** Contiguous vs pointer-based, static (stack) vs dynamic (heap), sequence vs set, etc.
 - **Basic data structures:** Static and dynamic arrays, linked lists, queues, stacks, trees, tries, binary trees, red-black trees, sets, graphs, hash maps/tables, etc.
 - **Persistent data structures:** Partial vs full vs functional persistency, persistent implementations of the basic data structures (e.g. persistent vector)
 - **Iterator design pattern:** Iterator categories, traversal algorithms (e.g. BFS and DFS)
-- **Problem-solving techniques:** Divide and conquer (recursion, thread pools or task parallelism), dynamic programming (caching and memoization)
+- **Problem-solving techniques:** Divide and conquer (recursion, thread pools or task parallelism), dynamic programming (caching, memoization and laziness)
 - **Fundamental algorithms:** Insert, erase, traversal, sort, partition, etc.
 - **Time and space complexity analysis:** Best and worst cases, amortized analysis
 - **Concurrency:** Lock-based vs lock-free designs, fine vs coarse-grained locking schemes, persistency